alexstaravoitau/detecting-road-features/README.md

 * Obstruction by other vehicles.
 * ...

 Nevertheless this project is a good representation of what can be done by simply inspecting pixel values' gradients and color spaces.
-It shows that even with these limited tools we can extract a lot of useful information from an image, and that this information can potentially be used as an input to more robust algorithms.
+It shows that even with these limited tools we can extract a lot of useful information from an image, and that this information can potentially be used as an input to more sophisticated algorithms.